My welcome-to-Italy fetters

 It snows in the night.

-Even though T catches my cold, he still brings me coffee in bed that first morning.
-He wears a blanket on his shoulders and I can tell he’s chilled.
+Even though Terry catches my cold, he still brings me coffee in bed that first morning.
+He wears a blanket on his shoulders, and I can tell he’s chilled.
 His kindness shows up anyway.

 We all respond to adversity differently.
-On our walk from the college to our apartment last evening, T stops to photograph a shop’s window.
+On our walk from the college to our apartment last evening, Terry stops to photograph a shop’s window.
 He says, “You’re in the reflection.”
 I step away, but it’s how I hear it.
 (Well, he is admittedly crabby.)
-I feel his words like a heart dart.

 Engaging in my own little Roman war, I hit back.

-I move away, arms tight, face hard, and swiftly looking to the side, I blurt, “I could never live here,” which is a passive-aggressive way of saying something like, “I’m not so happy you brought me here.”
+I move away, arms tight, face hard, swiftly looking to the side, I blurt, “I could never live here,” which is a passive-aggressive way of saying something like, “I’m not so happy to be here right now.”
 He looks over with his eyebrows raised and asks, “Why?”
-I pause, and lie.
+I lie.
 “It’s too cold.”

 I say I’m cold and didn’t pack like I was headed to a mountain top.
 I want to blame him for not telling me about this or that as if he’s my personal assistant.
 I want to blame the weather for the discomfort of our twelve-mile walk through Rome, in the rain, on slippery cobblestones to see some of the most iconic structures and art ever created (and looted).

-I want to blame T for my unsteady footing today in Cortona.
-I’m cold and didn't train for walking narrow, steep, rainy (and snowy) cut-rock roadways without falling.
+I want to blame someone for my unsteady footing today in Cortona.
+I’m cold and didn't train for walking on narrow, steep, rainy (and snowy) cut-rock roadways without falling.

-I think our shower is tiny, not hot enough, and spews wildly from a mineral-corroded shower head.
+I think our shower is tiny, not hot enough, spewing wildly from a mineral-corroded shower head.
 The radiator-heated rooms scream for a scarf, hat, gloves, and three sweaters to be worn indoors.
 Not suggested.
 Required.

 I’ll be buying a down coat.